awsdocs/aws-lambda-developer-guide/doc_source/API_AliasRoutingConfiguration.md

 ## Contents<a name="API_AliasRoutingConfiguration_Contents"></a>

  **AdditionalVersionWeights**   <a name="SSS-Type-AliasRoutingConfiguration-AdditionalVersionWeights"></a>
-The name of the second alias, and the percentage of traffic that's routed to it\.
+The second version, and the percentage of traffic that's routed to it\.
 Type: String to double map
 Key Length Constraints: Minimum length of 1\.
 Maximum length of 1024\.
 Key Pattern: `[0-9]+`